 - invite you to attend the hearing and bring any statement, evidence, or witness on your behalf, and

 An HOA may or may not have a written procedure for holding hearings.
 However, in order for the HOA to fine you, there must be an express covenant giving the HOA the authority to fine members for violations.

 Hearings occur in executive sessions with the HOA or condo board.
 There may also be other people present, including the community’s management agent and attorney.
 If you believe that you are not in violation of the governing documents, then the hearing is your chance to dispute the violation.
 However, the board gets to decide whether or not a violation exists, and if it decides there is a violation, and that the violation has continued even though you got a notice to fix it, the board may fine you.
 The board usually gets to decide the amount of the fine.
 Fines usually get collected in the same way as assessments.
 It may be possible for the HOA or condo to sue you for unpaid fines and to place a lien against your property for unpaid fines.

 By law, hearings held within a condo may be appealed to in court.

 Read the Law: Md.
 Code, Real Property § 11-113; § 14-201 through 14-206 (Maryland Contract Lien Act)

 An HOA or condo can also ask the circuit court in your county to order you to stop a violation or fix a violation.
 They do not have to go through the full hearing process first, but to take you to court, they must act before the legal time limit (called the “statute of limitations”) expires.

 The court may order you not to violate the governing documents or may order you to take some action, like removing an unapproved structure or alteration from the exterior of your home.

 Usually the court will not award money damages for a covenant violation since the HOA is usually not financially harmed.
-But if the HOA or condo states that your actions cost them money, it is possible that you would be ordered to pay.
+But if the HOA or condo states that your actions cost them money, it is possible that you would be ordered to pay their costs.

 Attorneys’ Fees and Costs